 …A quick overview of Trigger thumb

 Trigger thumb, although uncommon, may be a reason for presentation to the PED, typically when a child is two years old.
 Paediatric Trigger thumb results from a mismatch in the size of the Flexor Pollicis Longus (FPL) and the first annular pulley (A1), disrupting normal tendon gliding.
 Children find it difficult to extend the IP joint of the thumb, with clicking or snapping felt or heard.
 Some patients even have a fixed flexion deformity at the IP joint.
-Characteristically, a palpable mass is felt at the level of the MCP joint crease on the volar (palmar) surface of the thumb, representing a nodule in the FPL as well as thickening of the flexor tendon sheath.
+Characteristically, a palpable mass is felt at the level of the MCP joint crease on the thumb’s volar (palmar) surface, representing a nodule in the FPL and thickening of the flexor tendon sheath.
 This is commonly referred to as ‘Notta’s Node’.

 Its aetiology is poorly understood.
 Historically, the trigger thumb was thought to be congenital.
 However, this is controversial, and an argument exists that trigger thumb is an acquired condition.
 Diagnosis is usually based on clinical exam.
 X-rays or alternate imaging are rarely indicated, although parents will occasionally try to attribute symptoms to a recent history of trauma.
 This is usually a red herring!

-Paediatric trigger thumb can be managed surgically or conservatively with splinting and a physiotherapy regime – sometimes it can spontaneously resolve, although the spontaneous resolution of paediatric trigger thumb can be less likely after two years old.
-Surgical release of the first annular pulley may be offered as a treatment option to restore thumb IP joint movement if there is a fixed flexion deformity beyond the age of 12 months or if conservative management fails.
+Paediatric trigger thumb can be managed surgically or conservatively with splinting and a physiotherapy regime.
+Sometimes, it can spontaneously resolve, although the spontaneous resolution of paediatric trigger thumb can be less likely after two years old.
+Surgical release of the first annular pulley may be offered as a treatment option to restore thumb IP joint movement if there is a fixed flexion deformity beyond 12 months of age or if conservative management fails.

 Part 2: Extensor Tendon Injuries